 An expert in wildlife biology animals.
 They are wild animals, their habitats, and how they communicate with each other.
 Wildlife biologists make experimental plants, but they work with most wild animals and focus on learning.
 Many see the ecosystem completely and see how people influence it.

-On the other hand, they also have to deal with a population which is rapidly increasing population, which can only be bad, for a wild biologist.
+On the other hand, they also have to deal with a population that is rapidly increasing population, which can only be bad, for a wild biologist.

 Wildlife biologist job description